Ahtahkakoop: North-West Rebellion

 North-West Mounted Police on patrol during the North-West rebellion.

 On March 20, 1885, Ahtahkakoop was met with a messenger from Fort Carlton at his door.
 He was informed by this messenger that the Métis had stolen arms and ammunition from storage, and had taken men as prisoners.
 Ahtahkakoop quickly got ready, picked up Mistawasis, and started his journey towards the fort.
 Upon their arrival at Fort Carlton the chiefs were met by many men, many of whom were from Prince Albert, that had shown up to help defend the fort.
 They were told that Louis Riel had gained power by creating his own provisional government, had organised a rebellion, and that he and Gabriel Dumont were demanding that the fort be turned over to them.
 Riel claimed that his actions were justified, as he believed that the government had failed to help the Métis in times of need.

 Ahtahkakoop and Mistawasis were both questioned as to where their loyalties lay.
 Both men were set on honouring the treaty that they had signed together less than 10 years earlier.
 They stated that instead they would stay neutral during the events.
 Both men by this time were close to the age of 70, and despite their impressive past as warriors, they were doubtful that they would be much help on the battlefield.
 Therefore, they told officials that if they were unable to stop Riel and his men via force, they would take their people to Prince Albert to keep them safe.
 Happy with the men's promises to remain loyal, officials stated that they would provide protection and supplies to their people in the case of evacuation.
 Despite being asked multiple times by Riel to join his forces, the men stayed true to their words and remained neutral throughout this troubled time.

 In 1886, John A. Macdonald invited prominent chiefs across western Canada to the unveiling of the Joseph Brant monument in Brantford, Ontario.
 Arriving in Ottawa, the Saskatchewan party (which included Ahtahkakoop) kept to their customs of sleeping on the floor instead of adopting the comfort of the offered bedstead.
 The Plains chiefs joined into a huge crowd of approximately 20,000 people at the unveiling of the Brant monument; when the Six Nations warriors began to war dance, the Cree leaders responded with their plains war whoops.
-On October 23rd, Prime Minster Macdonald welcomed the Cree chiefs; and it was Ahtahkakoop who in particular impressed Macdonald.
-Both men were approximately the same age, and through interpreter, the Prime Minster asked Ahtahkakoop if he could give his daughter a Cree name.
+On October 23, Prime Minister Macdonald welcomed the Cree chiefs; and it was Ahtahkakoop who in particular impressed Macdonald.
+Both men were approximately the same age, and through interpreter, the Prime Minister asked Ahtahkakoop if he could give his daughter a Cree name.
 The young Mary was a victim of hydrocephalus which had debilitated her physical strength and use.
 The dignified Chief stood up and offered that he'd keep the 'blanket' part of his name, and that she would receive the 'atahk' (the Star) part.